 My approach

-I believe in therapy as a space for growth and healing, a space to tell your story, without judgement, and where you will be met with empathy and compassion.
-Therapy can also be challenging, and I may at times challenge you in certain areas of your thinking and behaviour that might be sources of difficulty in your life.
+Therapy can be challenging, and I may at times challenge you in certain areas of your thinking and behaviour that might be sources of difficulty in your life.
 Through doing this, I hope therapy might offer you the chance to deepen the understanding you have of yourself, become more connected to your feelings and in turn to become the expert on yourself.

 It is my belief that from a position of greater self awareness and becoming more in touch with our emotional landscape, we can begin to make more informed decisions in our lives, create healthier connections to those we love, as well as bring ourselves into closer alignment with a life that feels purposeful and meaningful to us.

-My qualifications
+My qualifications and ongoing commitments

 Level 4 qualification in integrative psychotherapy & counselling from the London Foundation in Psychotherapy and counselling

-Postgraduate Diploma in Psychosexual and Relationship therapy from the London Diploma in Psychosexual and Relationship Therapy, awarded Distinction at level 7 through Middlesex University, London
+Postgraduate Diploma in Psychosexual and Relationship therapy from the London Diploma in Psychosexual and Relationship Therapy, awarded distinction at level 7 through Middlesex University, London

 My position as a therapist is operating in the understanding that we are all human, liable to making mistakes, hurting others and ourselves, feeling pain and experiencing suffering.
 Conversely, as humans we are creators of joy and kindness, empathy and love; and my method of working looks to explore the array of these elements of life that you uniquely experience.